DejanJoksimovic/CV/README.md

 * Leader of Belgrade Endava Frontend Community
     * Event coordinator for multiple FE Community events
     * Training
-* Presentation
+* Presentations:
-    * "How to boost your Frontend development using Fake apis" *March 2020*
+    * "How to boost your Frontend development using Fake apis" *March 2020* - Endava DevWeek
-    * "React optimizations introduction" *May 2022*
+    * "React optimizations introduction" *May 2022* - CODEstantine 6
 * Framework trainer for client developers *March 2016*
 * Father of two
-* Playing 6, 7 and 8 string guitars (by my custom design) and composing extreme heavy metal
+* Playing 6 and 7 string guitars and composing extreme heavy metal
 * Filmophile